 - Scoop out 1 cup of soup liquid and blend until smooth.

-- Add the rest of the soup and blend until you get your desired consistency.
-I like to pulse so you see little bits of the dandelion or you can blend until it’s totally smooth.
+- Add the rest of the soup and blend or pulse until you get your desired consistency.
+I like it when you see little bits of the dandelion or you can blend until it’s totally smooth.